swisskyrepo/swisskyrepo.github.io/content/blog/2025-29-06-Payload-Plz.md

 ## Conclusion

-Now that the event is over, the solutions are displayed in the scoreboard, I'm ashamed too see that you could bypass the XPATH with a simple `anything"]|*?>`.
+Now that the event is over and the scoreboard shows the official solutions, I’m slightly ashamed to admit you could bypass the XPath challenge with a simple `anything"]|*?>`.
 Maybe o4-mini wasn't the right call to solve this part, next time I will use my brain :sweat_smile:.

 Here are the last adjustments to complete the 13 challenges in one-shot: